Repkap11/Burger/README.md

 # Burger App #
+Burger in an Android app that makes finding lunch buddies easy!
 ## Getting Started ##
 ### Prerequisites ###
 Make sure that you have Android Studio installed.
 Android Studio is the official integrated development environment for Google's Android operating system.
 You can download it here: